botmasterai/botmasterai.github.io/docs/working-with-botmaster/index.md

 5. [Botmaster object](botmaster-object.md) - Need more control over the server that botmaster receives updates on? read this section

 6. [Writing your own bot class](writing-your-own-bot-class.md) - Read this section if you want to start adding support for a different bot platform (which may be your own).

+# Debug

+You can enable debug mode by setting `DEBUG = botmaster:*` in your environment.